villekf/OMEGA-doc/docs/source/technical.rst

 OpenCL methods.
 The matrix-free formulation itself does not essentially differ from the OpenCL, except using C++ OpenMP code.

-As with the OpenCL methods, the sensitivity image and Δ are computed, but unlike the OpenCL methods, in implementation 4 these are output into MATLAB/Octave where the actual reconstruction algorithms are used.
-Due to this, implementation 4 supports more algorithms than 3, but less than
+The functionality is the same as in the OpenCL methods, i.e. the forward and/or backward projection operations are computed in C++ using OpenMP.
+These are then used in MATLAB-based reconstructions.
+Due to this, implementation 4 supports the same algorithms as implementation 1.
-1. Supported ML methods include MLEM, OSEM, RAMLA and ROSEM, MAP-methods OSL, BSREM and ROSEM-MAP along with all priors, though only one algorithm and prior can be used at a time.
-All operations are computed in double precision.

 Implementation 4 was developed after the other implementations (excluding CUDA in implementation 2) as a fallback method for matrix-free computation without the need for OpenCL.
 It was also developed for CPUs that lack OpenCL support and to provide numerically more accurate matrix-free formulation.
+However, as of v2.0, the default precision of implementation 4 is now single.
+Double precision can still be enabled with ``options.useSingles = false``.

 Matrix-free formulation
 ~~~~~~~~~~~~~~~~~~~~~~~

-The matrix-free forward and backprojection are implemented similarly
+The matrix-free forward and backprojection are implemented the same
 regardless of the used projector or reconstruction algorithm.
-Since in
-PET the system matrix depicts the probability that an event originating
-from voxel *j* is detected on LOR *i*, the ﬁrst goal is compute the
-total distance that a LOR (or a TOR) traverses in the image domain.
-The
-computations are performed by computing several LORs at the same time in
-parallel.
-In the ﬁrst phase, the line intersection (or orthogonal
-distance) is computed for each voxel along the LOR (TOR) as well as the
-corresponding voxel index.
-The intersection lengths are summed together
-as well as

-*Ξ\ i* = *Σ\ l L\ il f\ l*

-where

-*a\ il* = *L\ il* / *Σ\ l\ L\ il*

-where *L\ il* is the intersection length and *a\ il* the probability.

-In implementation 4 the intersection lengths and voxel indices are then
-saved in temporary variables.
-In case attenuation is included, then
-*Σ\ l\ μ\ l\ L\ l*, where *μ* is the attenuation coefficient, is
-computed as well.

-After the ﬁrst phase, the inverse of *Σ\ l\ L\ il* is computed.
-If
-attenuation is included, this inverse value is multiplied with
-exp(*Σ\ l\ μ\ l\ L\ l*).
-With normalization enabled there is further
-multiplication with the normalization coefficient.
-The resulting value
-is then used to compute *a\ il* values.
-Randoms and/or scatter is then
-added to *Ξ\ i* if either has been selected.
-The ﬁnal value is then used
-to divide the current number of counts (*p\ i*)

-*Θ\ i* = *p\ i* / (*Σ\ l\ a\ il* + *r\ i* + *s\ i*).

-In the last step, the sensitivity image and the backprojection are
-computed.
+For PET and SPECT, the probability that a photon emitted from voxel *j* is detected along line of response (LOR) *i* is computed.
+For CT, and CT-like data,
+the actual intersection length is computed.
+This means that in PET/SPECT, the intersection length is divided by the length of the ray.
+The length can be either the length of the ray in total (from detector to detector) or
+the length of the ray in the FOV only (set ``options.totLength = false`` for the latter).

+In all cases, the forward projection always computes each measurement in parallel.
+This is the case for ALL projectors.
+That is, all forward projectors are essentially ray-based.
+For backprojection, the process is different depending on whether PET/SPECT or CT data used.
+For PET/SPECT, the backprojection uses the same ray-based approach as forward projection.
+CT-data, on the other hand, use
+voxel-based approaches.
+In both cases, the sensitivity image (diagonal image-based preconditioner) can be computed at the same time.
+This applies to specific algorithms, such as OSEM, and is handled automatically.
+The preconditioner itself is always computed separately.
 Sensitivity image, however, is only computed during the very
-ﬁrst iteration unless not enough memory is available for storage in
+ﬁrst iterations unless not enough memory is available for storage in
 which case it will be computed on-the-ﬂy.
-When using implementation 4,
-the intersection lengths and voxel indices are loaded from memory.
-In
-OpenCL methods, however, both values are computed again, due to the high
-memory costs of saving the variables in all the threads as well as the
-slowness of the global memory in GPUs.
-Both the sensitivity image and
+With PET/SPECT data, both the sensitivity image and
 the backprojection are saved in a thread-safe way by using atomic
 operations, more speciﬁcally the atomic addition.
 Atomic operations
 guarantee that the read-write operation to the memory location is only